gorsat/6809/README.md

 and run them much faster than they ever ran on the real processor.
 It might be useful for someone doing some retro work and it's definitely entertaining for those who want to relive the magic of early 1980s computing.

+> Note: If you're looking for a TRS-80 Color Computer emulator then check out [gorsat/coco](https://github.com/gorsat/coco).
+> Using the coco emulator, you can load the EDTASM+ cartridge and directly edit/build/run 6809 assembler in the old coco console.
+> It's arguably not as developer friendly as this 6809 simulator, but it's lots of fun :grin:

 ## Getting Started
 This program runs on Mac, Windows and Linux (only tested on Ubuntu).
 To sanity check it, you can run a quick test:
 ```